 The Paleo Diet

 The paleo diet has become very popular lately, but is it necessary to exclude all grains, legumes, and dairy?
 Yes, many people have difficulty digesting beans and grains.
 But is the food the cause?
-Or is the gut dysbiosis and poor digestion the problem?
+Or are gut dysbiosis and poor digestion the problem?

-While I respect the paleo diet, I suspect that the modern paleo diet is far different than the paleo diet of our ancestors.
-Organ meats such as liver are very nutrient-dense, but how many of us are eating organ meats as part of the paleo diet?
+While I respect the paleo diet, I suspect that the modern paleo diet is far different from our ancestors’ paleo diet.
+Organ meats such as liver are very nutrient-dense, but how many of us eat organ meats as part of the paleo diet?
 And were our paleo ancestors making paleo sweet treats?

 The Keto Diet

 The keto diet has also gained popularity.
 Some people claim to feel great following the keto diet, which is fantastic if you feel your best on the keto diet.

 If somebody had SNPs in these genes and trouble with fat metabolism, is a high-fat diet the best?
 I have SNPs in these genes and know that I feel better on a low-fat diet plant-based diet with lots of fruits and vegetables.

 I love that a healthy vegan diet is high in fruits, vegetables, whole grains, and beans that are fantastic prebiotics for the gut microbiome.